BioJulia/Bio.jl/docs/src/man/alignments.md

 | `[<tag>]`        | value of an optional field with `tag`          |

-16-bit flags are defiend in the SAM specification as follows:
+16-bit flags are defined in the SAM specification as follows:

 | Flag                      | Bit       | Description                                                        |
 | :------------------------ | :-------- | :----------------------------------------------------------------- |